 \subsection{Example: Factoring 217}

-We want to find the prime factors of 217 using Shor's Factoring Algorithm.
+We want to find the prime factors of 217 using Shor's factoring algorithm.
 First, the algorithm chooses a random integer $x$ such that $1 < x < 217$.
 Let us suppose that we obtain $x = 5$, which fulfills the first condition: $\text{gcd}(5, 217) = 1$.
-Now is the time of finding the multiplicative order of 5 modulo 217, which is achieved with the help of a quantum computer. \\
+Next we find the multiplicative order of 5 modulo 217, which is achieved with the help of a quantum computer. \\

 We calculate $t$ and $n$ and initialize the quantum system.
 In this case, $n = \ceil*{\log_2 217} = 8$ and consequently $t = 2n = 16$.
 Thus, our quantum registers have the following initial states: \\